linaori/http-bundle/README.md

     public function viewProfileAction(AppUser $user);
 ```

+Let's say we have a [ParamConverter](http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/converters.html)
-A parameter converter would nicely convert the value of your route to an `AppUser`, but how
+that would nicely convert the `user` parameter of your route to an `AppUser`, but how would you
-would you generate this route?
-This is still working with scalars:
+generate the route for this action?
+Sadly you still need a scalar as parameter for `Router::generate()`:

 ```php
 $router->generate('app.view-profile', ['user' => $user->getId()]);
 ```

 Okay, not really a big problem, but we're passing an id to a parameter which you would expect
 to have an `AppUser` if you look at the action.
 Another problem is that if you want to change
 the argument passed along, you will have to update every single usage of this URL.
 A decent